 The RA position is typically a full academic year commitment, beginning in August.
-Applications are launched in September and due near the end of October.
-Interviews take place in November.
-Decisions are released in January for the following academic year.
+Applications are launched in late November and due near the end of January.
+Interviews take place in February.
+Decisions are released in late February/March for the following academic year.

 Depending on staffing, there is sometimes a mid-year hiring process that occurs around November for January openings.
 The need for a mid-year process is determined on a year to year basis.